 Post procedure, you will be observed for some time and if there are no complications, you will be able to go home following the repair.
 If you are considering having an earlobe repair, it is very important to choose the right surgeon.
 Let your surgeon know if you have large scars or keloids and make sure your talk about how you want your earlobe to look like.
 Some surgical techniques involve leaving a small tract or hole for earrings after the repair.
 Inform the surgeon in advance if you want to wear earrings post surgery, it will enable the surgeon to choose the proper technique for you.

 If you notice mild bruising and swelling post surgery, needn’t worry, that is normal after the surgery and it will go away in a week or two.
 There may be a mild scar at the site of the repair, if you don’t have a history of scar formation, it will also fade away with passage of time.
-Your ears can be safely pierced again in about three to six months.
+Your ears can be safely pierced again in about six to eight weeks.